oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/styles/themes/rounded.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/styles/themes/rounded.ts)

-This file contains a set of CSS variables that define the styling for various components in the Alephium web3 project.
+This file contains a set of CSS variables that define the styling for various components in the Oxygenium web3 project.
 These variables are exported as an object with their names as keys and their values as values.

 The purpose of this file is to provide a centralized location for defining the styling of components in the project.
 By using CSS variables, the styling can be easily modified and updated throughout the project by simply changing the value of the variable.
 This makes it easier to maintain a consistent look and feel across the project and to make changes to the styling without having to modify individual components.